Arts and Communication, School of

 - Bachelor of Music Education (B.M.E.)

 Students may also earn the Bachelor of Arts (B.A.), but this degree is awarded through the College of Arts and Sciences.
-Candidates for all degrees must fulfill general education elements and the specific requirements of the Departments of Art & Design, Communication and Theatre, or Music.
+Candidates for all degrees must fulfill General Education Program elements and the specific requirements of the Departments of Art & Design, Communication and Theatre, or Music.

-For details about the Bachelor of Arts in Education (B.A.E.) in art, communication and theatre, or music, see the School of Education and Movement Studies.
+For details about the Bachelor of Arts in Education (B.A.E.) with emphasis and/or endorsement in music, theatre arts, visual arts, or music, see the School of Education and Kinesiology.